Procedure for the Identification of Residential College Masters

 7. After the Provost’s Office has contacted the prospects, the Committee meets with each prospect to discuss the mastership.

 8. Following the meetings with the prospects, the Committee submits to the Associate Provost for Undergraduate Education a report on the discussions with the prospects.
 The report identifies the strengths and weaknesses of each of the prospects, but the report does not rank the prospects.

-9. Following review of the report from the Committee and discussion with members of the Committee, the Provost and/or Associate Provost meets with the persons with whom the Committee has met to discuss the mastership and then advises one or more of those persons that the College is eager to pursue with him/her the possibility of his/her accepting the mastership.
+9. Following review of the report from the Committee and discussion with members of the Committee, representative(s) from the Office of the Provost and Student Affairs meets with the persons with whom the Committee has met to discuss the mastership and then advises one or more of those persons that the College is eager to pursue with him/her the possibility of his/her accepting the mastership.
 The student college membership is notified of the leading prospects for the mastership and arrangements are made for them to meet.